Ontario Pricing Guide · Updated 2026

 The OBC mandates a BCIN-registered designer produce the report — which means the "cheap" option is often not a real option at all.
 A report produced without a BCIN stamp is returned by the building department reviewer before any technical review begins.
 Understanding the cost structure is the first step to avoiding that outcome.
 For a firm price on your specific project, see our heat loss calculation service.

-Standalone CSA F280 Report
+CSA F280 Heat Loss Report

-From $195
+From $395

 Upload Plans — Get Firm Price in 24h →